gnaaruag/port-blog/src/content/blog/experimenting-with-kolmogorov-arnold-networks.md

 So I built a classifier with the help of the python package the authors provided along with the paper.

-And you know i just had to complicate this because of course I had to, so instead of classifying something simple like mnist numbers I picked a pancreatic cancer dataset.
+And you know i just had to complicate this because doing not easy things is kind of my thing, so instead of classifying something simple like mnist numbers I picked a pancreatic cancer dataset.

 So i picked a pancreatic cancer dataset from kaggle.
 Did a little mode imputing, and used Column Transformation.